GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

 ## Overview

-`ChannelListView` is a component responsible for displaying list of channels.
-It also supports loading and empty states displaying.
+`ChannelListView` is a component that displays a list of channels available to a user.
+For users with a slower connection or that don't belong to any channels yet, `ChannelListView` also supports loading and empty states.
-By default, a single list item shows the channel name, user's read state, last message, and the time of the last message.
+By default, a single list item shows the

+* channel name
+* user's read state
+* last message
+* timestamp of the last message.

 It also implements swiping behaviour which allows handling different actions on the channel.
 This is what `ChannelListView` looks like:

 ![Light_mode](../../assets/channel_list_view_component_swipe_actions.png)

 ## Usage

-To use `ChannelListView` in your layout include it in your XML layout as shown below:
+To use `ChannelListView` in your layout, include it in your XML layout as shown below:
 ```XML
 <io.getstream.chat.android.ui.channel.list.ChannelListView
     android:id="@+id/channelsView"